 And try cleaning and changing the location of the litter box.

-If your cat goes different places outside the litter box each time, it could be a urinary tract infection or another medical issue.
-You may need to take the cat to the veterinarian.
+If your cat goes in different places outside the litter box each time, it could be a urinary tract infection or another medical issue.
+You may need to take the cat to the vet.

 Just remember, if you have pets, you will probably have accidents on your floor.
 Try to be patient with your pets and figure out the root cause of the accidents.